jleibowitz-lacpw/presentations/web/github-pages.md

 ## Your Personal Website on GitHub

 This deck guides you through using GitHub Pages to host a personal website.
-The focus is on public sector best practices for open-source and libre licensing.

 ---